deepset-ai/haystack-demos/airgapped-rest_api/README.md

 ### Docker build process:

-To build the Dockerfile, you need [`docker compose`](https://docs.docker.com/compose/install/) installed on your system or You can build the `Dockerfile` using the alternate process.
+To build the Dockerfile, you need [`docker compose`](https://docs.docker.com/compose/install/) installed on your system or you can build the `Dockerfile` using the alternate process.

 You’ll also need to clone the `haystack-demos` repository and run the following commands.